Rhoxolan/C_Sharp_Basics_Course/README.md

-Практические работы и домашние задания по предмету "Платформа Microsoft .NET и язык программирования C#" (23.02.2022 - 20.04.2022) в Компьютерной Академии ШАГ г. Кривой Рог.
+Practical works and homeworks on the subject "Microsoft .NET platform and C# programming language" (23.02.2022 - 20.04.2022) at STEP IT Academy in Kryvyi Rih.